ISEA Menu | Romn's Main Menu

 ISEA acronym note Following the Minneapolis symposium the first ordinal letter was dropped and henceforth the series came to be known as the ISEA symposia.

-FISEA '93 promoted the exchange of ideas among approximately 300 symposia participants representative of 40 international organizations and 20 countries.
-The participants included world leaders in electronic imagery, people who over the next decade would influence the direction of electronic use.
+FISEA '93 promoted the exchange of ideas among approximately 300 participants representative of 40 international organizations and 20 countries including world leaders in electronic imagery.
 The Symposium's opening addresses were: "Art and Technology: Paradox or Challenge?" by Jan Hoet, Director of the Museum of Contemporary Art, Ghent, Belgium and President of the International Association of Art Critics; and "Soul and Machine: Artists and Technologists in Collaboration" by Brenda Laurel, writer and researcher on interactive media and interface design, Palo Alto, California.
 In addition, public events introduced new audiences to the diversity and importance of electronic art.

 FISEA '93 public events included: